tml-tuebingen/forgetting-contamination/README.md

 You can use the provided repositories in the same way that you would use the original repositories (because the format of the questions remains the same).

-## Reproducing the results in our paper
+## Reproducing the results in the paper

 Here is a brief overview of the code: